-Programs are approved by the Kansas State Board of Nursing, approved for veterans training, the Kansas Department of Social and Rehabilitation Services, the American Council on Education General Education Development Program and many other state and federal educational agencies.
+Programs are approved for veterans training, the Kansas Department of Social and Rehabilitation Services, the American Council on Education General Education Development Program and many other state and federal educational agencies.
 Industry specific accreditation has been granted by Automotive Service Excellence (ASE), the Association of Collegiate Business Schools and Program and the Kansas Department of Health and Environment.